 7. After your vows and ring exchange you and your two witnesses sign three documents:

 - Your Couple’s Certificate.

-Provided you have completed the application form and arranged payment of the BDM Fee, I will send your application for a copy of your Official Marriage Certificate when I register your marriage.
+If you wish, I complete and send your application for your Official Marriage Certificate to BDM when I register your marriage.
 BDM will contact you for payment (approximately $50) and the certificate will be posted to you.
-This is the only document to record a change of name through marriage with various organisations.
+This is the only document necessary to record a change of name through marriage with various organisations.